Music-and-Culture-Technology-Lab/omnizart/CONTRIBUTING.md

 * Publish PyPI package and docker image

 ### General Check
-Everytime you push to the master branch, file a pull request, and merge into master branch, will trigger this action.
+Everytime you push to the main branch, file a pull request, and merge into main branch, will trigger this action.
 This will do checks like code format, and unittests by leveraging the above mentioned tools.
-If the check fails, you will not be able to merge the feature branch into master branch.
+If the check fails, you will not be able to merge the feature branch into main branch.

 ### Documentation Page Publishing
 We use [github page](https://pages.github.com/) to host our documentation, and is separated as an [independent